Distributed Practice: Optimizing Learning For Long-Term Retention

 5. Personalize the Schedule: Adjust the review intervals based on individual learning needs and the difficulty of the material.
 Focus more on challenging concepts that require more reinforcement.

-6. Stay Consistent: Maintain discipline and consistency in following the distributed practice schedule.
+6. Stay Consistent: Follow the distributed practice schedule consistently and with discipline.
 Skipping or irregular review sessions can undermine the effectiveness of this technique.

 Conclusion